 Black uniformity is okay.
 There's a bit of noticeable clouding, as well as some backlight bleed near the top and bottom edges, but it's not bad overall.
-Note that black uniformity may vary between units.

 After calibration, the accuracy is fantastic.
 The color temperature is even closer to the 6500K target, and gamma follows the curve well, although bright scenes may be a bit over-brightened.
 Any remaining color or white balance inaccuracies shouldn't be noticeable to the naked eye.

 The Acer Predator XB273U has an exceptional SDR color gamut.
 It has full coverage of both the sRGB color space used in most content and the Adobe RGB color space used in professional photo editing.
 If you're not in sRGB mode, some colors may appear oversaturated.
 Greens and reds may also be oversaturated in Adobe RGB since the gamut covers more than the required Adobe RGB color space.

 SDR color volume is outstanding.
 It only has trouble reproducing very dark, saturated colors due to its low contrast ratio.
 Otherwise, colors look vibrant at a wide range of luminance levels.

 The Acer Predator XB273U can display a wide color gamut for HDR content, with remarkable coverage of the DCI P3 color space and impressive coverage of the wider Rec.
 2020.
 Its HDR tone mapping is excellent as well, with very few inaccuracies.